influxdata/docs-v2/content/influxdb/cloud/account-management/switch-account.md

 1. In the {{< cloud-name "short" >}} UI, click the organization name dropdown in the upper left and select **Settings**.
 2. Click **Switch Account**.
 If this option doesn't appear, your email address is only associated with one account.
-3. Select the account you want to switch to or set as the default in the window that appears.
+3. Select the account you want to switch to.

-4. To switch to the account, select **Switch Account**.
-5. To set an account as the default, select **Set Default Account**.
+To set an account as the default:

+1. Click the user avatar in the upper-right and select **Profile**.
+2. Select a **Default Account** from the dropdown.
+3. Click **Save Changes**.